bradyrx/esmtools/README.md

 A toolbox for functions related to Earth System Model analysis, with a focus on biogeochemical oceanography.

+**Note**: This is more of a personal package with functions I use commonly.
+It doesn't have any testing (as of now) or documentation, and isn't supposed to function as a full analysis package.

+Please check out [`climpred`](https://github.com/bradyrx/climpred) for a package in development made for analysis of climate prediction ensembles.

 ## Installation
 ```shell
 pip install git+https://github.com/bradyrx/esmtools